Analytic automorphism group and similar representation of analytic functions: Introduction

 In addition, if $w_k\rightarrow 1$, the weighted Hardy space $H^2_{\beta}$ is isometric to the following weighted square summable sequence space

 The classical Hardy space, the weighted Bergman spaces, and the weighted Dirichlet spaces are all the weighted Hardy spaces of this type.

-Then, every analytic function $f$ in ${\rm Hol}(\overline{\mathbb{D}})$ has an operator representation $M_f$ on $H^2_{\beta}$.
+Then, every analytic function $f$ in $\textrm{Hol}(\overline{\mathbb{D}})$ has an operator representation $M_f$ on $H^2_{\beta}$.
 As what we do in the representation theory or in linear algebra essentially, a natural task is to study the similarity of the representations.
 More precisely, in finite-dimensional matrix theory, the Jordan decomposition theorem tells us each finite-dimensional matrix is similar to a direct sum of some Jordan blocks.
-A Jordan block $J_n(\lambda)$, $\lambda\in\mathbb{C}$, is of the following form

 With regard to infinite-dimensional operators (or matrices), strongly irreducible operator is a suitable substitute for Jordan block (see \cite{JW}).
 Consequently, strongly irreducible decomposition is seemed as the Jordan decomposition of an infinite-dimensional operator.
-Then we could study the "Jordan decomposition" and similar classification of the representation of ${\rm Hol}(\overline{\mathbb{D}})$ on a weighted Hardy space $H^2_{\beta}$ with $w_k\rightarrow 1$.
+Then we could study the "Jordan decomposition" and similarity classification of the representation of $\textrm{Hol}(\overline{\mathbb{D}})$ on a weighted Hardy space $H^2_{\beta}$ with $w_k\rightarrow 1$.
 Notice that there is no standard form of strongly irreducible operator.
-It is also valuable to describe when $M_f$ is similar to $M_g$ if $M_f$ and $M_g$ are strongly irreducible operators on $H^2_{\beta}$, which is related to the boundedness of composition operator $C_{\varphi}$ for $\varphi\in{\rm Aut}(\mathbb{D})$.
+It is also valuable to describe when $M_f$ is similar to $M_g$ if $M_f$ and $M_g$ are strongly irreducible operators on $H^2_{\beta}$, which is related to the boundedness of composition operator $C_{\varphi}$ for $\varphi\in\textrm{Aut}(\mathbb{D})$.